-- Mix 1/2 cup of brown sugar with 1/2 cup of flour, 1/4 teaspoon of cardamom, 1/4 teaspoon cinnamon, and a pinch of salt.
-Make sure there are no clumps in the brown sugar, and the ingredients are thoroughly mixed.
+- Meanwhile, mix 1/2 cup of brown sugar, 3/4 cup of flour, 1/4 teaspoon cardamom, 1/4 teaspoon cinnamon, and a pinch of salt.
+Make sure there are no clumps in the brown sugar, and that the ingredients are thoroughly mixed.

-- Using a fork, cut in 3 tablespoons of cold cubed butter until the mixture is crumbly.
+- Using your hands or a fork, cut in 4 tablespoons of cold cubed butter until the mixture is crumbly.

-- Distribute crumb topping evenly over the berries, so that the berries are no longer visible.
+- Carefully distribute the crumb topping evenly over the berries, so that the berries are no longer visible.

 How to Pick Huckleberries

-So let’s say you got someone to divulge their secret huckleberry picking spot with you (congratulations)!
-What should you know about your first huckleberry picking experience?
+So, let’s say you got someone to divulge their secret huckleberry picking spot with you … congratulations!

 Huckleberry Picking Checklist